-ACADEMIC STUDENT COMPLAINTS (NON-GRADE RELATED)
+COMPLAINTS (NON-GRADE RELATED)

-Students who feel they have an academic grievance (non-grade related) should first discuss the problem with the faculty member involved.
-If, following the discussion with the faculty member, the situation is not satisfactorily resolved the student should discuss the grievance with the Program Director or Department Chair in the relevant program.
-If the matter has not been resolved at that level, the student should take the issue to the School Dean.
-In the unusual case in which this process fails to bring about a satisfactory resolution, any individual may pursue the matter further.
-He or she must submit a written complaint/concern to [complaints@franu.edu](mailto:complaints@franu.edu).
-Please see the Student Complaint and Grievance Procedure section in this Handbook for additional details.
+Students who feel they have a complaint (non-grade related) should first discuss the problem with the faculty member involved.
+If the complaint is not resolved to the student's satisfaction, it should then forward to the program director or department chair in the specific program.
+If the matter has not been resolved at that level, the student should take the issue to the school dean.
+In the case that the program director/department chair/assistant dean /associate dean is the faculty member involved, the complaint should be submitted to the school dean.
+If the school dean is the course instructor, contact the Provost's Office for guidance.
+For complaints involving FranU staff, students should first discuss the problem with the individual staff member involved, then with the director of the appropriate department if it is not resolved.
+Dean/director's appeal decision letter will be carbon copied to the appropriate vice president.

+In the unusual case in which this process fails to bring about a satisfactory resolution, any individual may pursue the matter further by submitting a written complaint/concern to [complaints@franu.edu](mailto:complaints@franu.edu).
 For grade related complaints, please see the section for Student Grade Appeals.